pedromctech/fast-cluster/README.md

 # Fast Cluster

-This tools creates a kubernetes cluster with k3d.
+This tool creates a kubernetes cluster with k3d.
 The default cluster contains:

 - Helm Operator and CRD for Helm Releases.
 - Sample Chart Museum server.